TopHillRobotics/quadruped-robot/quadruped/README.md

 * Realsense Camera

-    In `normal.launch` file, you can determines wheather to use camera or not, by setting `use_camera` param true or false.
+    In `model_spawn.launch` file, you can determines wheather to use camera or not, by setting `use_camera` param true or false.